 It’s an easy task to remove the toxins found in commercial toothpaste from your family’s life.
 Homemade toothpaste is the answer!
 I want to share our favorite recipes for homemade toothpaste with you.
 I’ve even got one for man’s best friend!
+Let’s get brushing!

 There are several ingredients found in almost every toothpaste I don’t want my family to have in their bodies.

-The xylitol from GMO corn and soy lecithin from GMO soybeans are ingredients which cause us great concern.
+The xylitol from GMO corn and soy lecithin from GMO soybeans are ingredients that cause us great concern.
 Soy lecithin is the waste remaining in the bottom of the vat once soy oil has been “degummed.”
 As the waste, it contains the solvents and pesticides not carried over to the oil.
 Before it is used in our products, it goes through a bleaching process.

 Xylitol is a sweetener alternative shown to cause diarrhea, elevated blood sugars, and allergic reactions.
 These reactions range from rashes to difficulty breathing and chest pains.

-Glycerin prevents remineralization of teeth by coating them.
+Glycerin prevents the remineralization of teeth by coating them.
 If we read the labels, we’d discover it is in practically every toothpaste.
 Glycerin isn’t toxic and is used in other beauty aids.
 I simply don’t want my teeth damaged by the coating.

 These aren’t the only ingredients raising my eyebrows in concern, but they’ve received the most notoriety in the toxic world of toothpaste.
 There is also the price to contemplate.
 Toothpaste prices have risen astronomically over the years.